Your Water

 Is this the chemical that was the subject of the movie, “Erin Brockovich”?

 Yes.
-However, the maximum level detected in Santa Clara County is thousands of times lower than levels detected due to industrial contamination in Hinkley, California (the subject of the movie).
+However, the levels detected in Santa Clara County groundwater are far lower than levels detected due to industrial contamination in Hinkley, California (the subject of the movie).

 Is chromium-6 found in bottled water?